hyshum/lovely/README.md

 *Websocket based Computer Engineering group chat app built with socket.io, react and material-ui.
 Exclusivly for the three of us in this team Zexing, Cong, and Hok.

-Screenshots included in screenshots folder.
+Screenshots included in screenshots folder; Documentary is named EC441Documentary.docx in main folder.